wiremock/api-template-library/apicurio.local-registry/index.md

 ---
 slug: "apicurio-local-registry"
-name: "Apicurio Registry API [v2]"
+title: "Apicurio Registry API [v2]"
 provider: "apicurio.local"
 description: "Apicurio Registry is a datastore for standard event schemas and API\
   \ designs.
 Apicurio Registry enables developers to manage and share the structure\